speechly/speechly/docs/interfaces/_index_d_.storage.md

 # Interface: Storage

-An interface for local key-value storage.
+The interface for local key-value storage.

 ## Hierarchy